-Golfers around the world anxiously await the major tournaments each year.
-These four tournaments – The Masters, the U.S. Open, the British Open, and the PGA Championship – are considered to be the most important in professional golf.
+Golfers and sports enthusiasts in general all around the world anxiously await the major golfing tournaments each and every year.
+There are four primary golf tournaments to look forward to – Masters, U.S. Open, British Open, and PGA Championship.
+These are considered to be the most important in professional golf.

 What Are the 4 Majors in Golf?

-The four majors in golf are The Masters, the U.S. Open, the British Open, and the PGA Championship.
-These tournaments are held annually and typically begin in April with The Masters, followed by the U.S. Open in June, then the British Open in July, and finally the PGA Championship in August or September.
+The four majors in golf are Masters, U.S. Open, British Open, and PGA Championship.
+These tournaments are held annually and typically begin in April with Masters.
+Then in June is held U.S. Open, soon followed by British Open in July, and finally the PGA Championship in August or September.

 1. The Masters (April)

 The Masters is an eagerly awaited event in the golfing calendar, it’s that popular!
 It’s held every April at the very popular Augusta National Golf Club.
 The tournament dates back to 1934 when it was founded by Clifford Roberts and Bobby Jones.
 Since then, 85 Masters tournaments have come to life.

 What’s so great about this hugely celebrated tournament is that it boasts a sizable $11.5 million prize and is officially recognized on the PGA tour, European Tour, and Japan Golf Tour.

 The day before The Masters main tournament begins, players compete on a par-3 golf course in a special event, which gives the fans an extra chance to cheer on their favorite players before the “Masters” tee off.